AndroDevcd/Sharp/GETTING_STARTED.md

 ```

 After running the commands above if you receive the final output as ``Hello, World!``` Then Sharp has been installed properly and your good to go!

+#### Programming Ideas
+After you install Sharp if you are having trouble coming up with programming ideas then you can head over to the 'examples/' directory to see a list
+of sample programs using various parts of the Sharp programming language.